Cooks standing around a counter for a pre-shift meeting

 The pre-shift meeting happens before the lunch or evening rush takes over.
 It’s a period where managers can share updates to the menu, answer accompanying questions, assign side work and pre-shift work, and address other housekeeping tasks.

 For example, managers could praise front-of-house staff for their efforts during the previous shift.
-Alternatively, they could say things like, “Today, we’ve got X amount of bookings”, or “Today, the specials are steak tartare”, or discuss similar details.
+Alternatively, they could say things like, “Today, we’ve got X amount of bookings”, or “Today, the specials are steak tartare”, or discuss similar details that the staff need to know.

 Why Your Restaurant Needs Pre-Shift Meetings

-The pre-shift meeting can be an effective tool to motivate restaurant staff.
-As a manager, you can focus the collective energies of your team toward a singular mission: delighting guests and creating memorable dining experiences that exceed expectations.
+1. Motivation: The pre-shift meeting can be an effective tool to motivate restaurant staff.
+As a manager, you can focus the collective energies of your team toward a singular mission: delighting guests and creating memorable dining experiences.

-It’s also a great way to ensure everyone is on the same page.
-By outlining the meeting agenda, discussing the previous shift, and explaining the day’s expectations, you can streamline your restaurant’s operations and guarantee a successful shift.
+2. Clarification: It’s also a great way to ensure everyone is on the same page.
+By outlining the meeting agenda, discussing the previous shift, and explaining the day’s expectations, you can streamline your restaurant’s operations, clear up any confusion, and guarantee a successful shift.

-You may also want to keep your employees in the loop about company updates.
-Once a month at Mei Mei Street Kitchen in Boston, MA, pre-shift meetings include 10 minutes of financial updates, 10 minutes of announcements, and 30 minutes of peer training.
+3. Updates: You may also want to keep your employees in the loop about company updates.
+For example, once a month at Mei Mei Street Kitchen in Boston, MA, pre-shift meetings include 10 minutes of financial updates, 10 minutes of announcements, and 30 minutes of peer training.
 This constant training helps Mei Mei cultivate a positive and productive restaurant culture.
 You can find more about the restaurant’s smooth operations in this Toast interview with Mei Mei founder Irene Li.

 RESOURCE